extension-js/extension.js/docs/MESSAGING.md

 of it. `logs` keeps `--log-format` for record encoding, which is a different concern: it says how each streamed record is written, while `--output` governs the single terminating result.

-The schema and one golden envelope per command live under `programs/extension/__spec__/contract/`.
+The schema, golden envelopes, and the full error-code table (`codes.json`, with the mapping from the legacy `ready.json` codes, bridge error names, and doctor check ids) live under `programs/extension/__spec__/contract/`.
 Copy them if you are building a tool on top of the CLI.
 They are also what the CLI's own tests validate against, so they cannot go stale.
+Codes may be added over time, but an existing code is never renamed or removed within a schema.

 `--output json` is arriving command by command.
 The envelope shape above is the target for all of them, and new code follows it.